Lent at Pender

 Breakfast will follow the Sunrise Service

-10:00AM, Combined Service This resurrection celebration features music from our Sanctuary Choir and the Pender Praise Team directed by Patrick King.
+10:00AM, Worship Service This resurrection celebration features music from our Sanctuary Choir and the Pender Praise Team directed by Patrick King.

-Celebrate the pinnacle of the Christian faith with us on Easter Sunday, March 31, 2024, at Pender UMC, during our special combined service.
-Experience the power of resurrection and redemption as Pastor Bruce delivers a compelling message titled “God’s Best Sermon,” drawing from the heart of the Gospel in Acts 10:34-43, 1 Corinthians 15:1-11, and Mark 16:1-8.
+Celebrate the pinnacle of the Christian faith with us on Easter Sunday, April 20, 2025, at Pender UMC, during our special combined service.
+Experience the power of resurrection and redemption.

 This extraordinary service will not only explore the profound depths of Christ's resurrection but will also invite you to partake in the sacred act of Holy Communion, connecting us all in a moment of divine unity and grace.
 As we reflect on the scripture's revelations, we'll journey together through the awe-inspiring narrative of Jesus' victory over death, illuminating the path of faith, hope, and eternal life.